 That means making sure you are on the electoral register, being careful with your money and making sure that your outgoings do not exceed your income and that you are able to show you have surplus income at the end of every month.

-Any loans you are currently paying off, especially any you have for a mortgage deposit, will be looked at by your potential mortgage provider when assessing your suitability.
+Any loans you have, especially any you have for a mortgage deposit, will be looked at by your potential mortgage provider when assessing your suitability.
 They will view it as an outstanding debt that you will be paying off alongside the mortgage they will be allowing you to borrow.

 Even if you choose to get a loan just to cover a small portion of your mortgage deposit, you are significantly reducing your chances of being approved for a mortgage.

 With extra financial capability checks being taken by mortgage lenders, it's strongly recommended that you apply for a mortgage with as little outstanding personal debt as possible.